Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 </iq>
 ```

-If the Thing is found in the registry and it is claimed by the sender of the current message (i.e. owner is the sender), the registry simply acknowledges the update
+If the Thing is found in the registry and it is claimed by the sender of the current request (i.e. owner is the sender), the registry simply acknowledges the update
 as follows:

 ```xml:Owner updating thing Meta Data request acknowledgement